 4. Discuss Attendance Issues

-Scheduling team training or a development workshop that includes managing employee attendance and performance-related segments will keep employees educated on what is expected.
-This is a time that you can discuss attendance and performance issues.
-Additionally, topics like communication and equality in the workplace can build trust and loyalty for the company.
+Scheduling team training or a development workshop that includes segments on managing employee attendance and performance will keep supervisors educated on what is expected.

 5. Offer Adequate Time Off

 Companies that offer robust paid time off (PTO) benefits may see a rise in attendance and productivity among their employees.
 If you offer ample time away from the workplace, then employees will, more than likely, develop a habit of scheduling their days off (as opposed to the unscheduled call-outs).
 This will allow you to find replacement coverage, move project deadlines, and balance workloads throughout teams.

 Determine the type of PTO you want to offer your employees.
 Is it a set amount of time per year?
 Is their time off given all at once or accrued?
 Do you offer unlimited PTO?
 Typical PTO policies have accrued time off on a monthly basis, with a total of 10–15 PTO days per year.